5 things to do in the summer in Cheltenham

 Whether its dinosaur skeletons, fossils, astronomy displays or live science experience you’ll be fascinated by everything that is going on.

-For those of you who have a real passion of science and want to experience the full festival there are some exclusive talks by leading scientist in their field from cloning to space travel, global warming to robotics – so make sure you get your tickets to the talks fast.
+For those of you who have a real passion of science and want to experience the full festival there are some exclusive talks by a leading scientist in their field from cloning to space travel, global warming to robotics – so make sure you get your tickets to the talks fast.

 You can discover what Wendy learnt when she visited the Cheltenham Science Festival during her time studying abroad.